 - Mike Tiernan

 - Mickey Welch

 - Team Portrait

 Cards from the 2013-2015 Ars Longa Art Cards Redemption Series were never sold.
-They were created specifically for the Redemption Offer and were given free to customers who redeemed their Thank You Coupons.
-I did not publish the cards on the website until January, 2016 so that I might preserve the element of surprise when folks received them.
+They were created specifically for the Ars Longa mail-in Redemption Offer and were given free to customers who redeemed Ars Longa Thank You Coupons.
+I did not reveal the size, scope or theme or publish images of the cards on this website until December, 2015 so that I might preserve the element of surprise when folks received them.